 Insert the Touchdown tube into the barrel, passing it through the O-ring.
 If the pen had a gasket in the blind cap, make sure it’s still there; if there was a lockwasher, fit it over the screw.
 Install the blind cap onto the Touchdown tube.
 Be sure you screw the assembly together all the way; if the blind cap is not tightly sealed, air will leak from the joint, and the pen might not fill at all.

 Run the plunger in and out several times, turning it back and forth to spread silicone grease from the O-ring in a thin film all over the Touchdown tube.
-Test the seals by plugging the opening at the barrel‘s proximal end with a finger and cycling the plunger out and in fairly rapidly.
+Test the seals by plugging the opening at the barrel‘s front end with a finger and cycling the plunger out and in fairly rapidly.
 You should feel a little suction on the outward stroke, and there should be an audible puff of escaping air at the end of the inward stroke.
 If not, you will have to disassemble the blind cap from the Touchdown tube and beef up the gasket.
 (If the pen has a lockwasher, there should be a rubber seal inside the Touchdown tube, where the head of the screw will mash it down to seal the joint.
 These internal seals sometimes go bad.)
 The easiest way to beef up the seal is to place your additional gasket on the screw before inserting the screw back into the Touchdown tube.

 NoteIf you do need to use an additional gasket, you can punch one from the rubber sheet material that is used for making plunger-filler piston head gaskets.
 Use appropriately sized leather punches or cut carefully with sharp scissors.